Eastbourne Adventures: 5 Days of Fun on a Budget

 As a tourist, a trip to Eastbourne, United Kingdom is a delightful combination of history, culture and outdoor adventures.
 The seaside town boasts of Victorian pier, colourful beach huts and a picturesque beach promenade coupled with glittering seafronts, walking trails, gardens, castles and stately homes.
 From the iconic Beachy Head cliffs to the award-winning Sovereign Harbour Marina, Eastbourne is surely a perfect destination for anyone seeking a refreshing seaside break.

-Two Days of Fun and Adventure in Vibrant Eastbourne
+5 Days of Seaside Bliss in Eastbourne